aroemers/mount-lite/README.md

 * **Supports multiple system instances simultaneously**, enabling parallel testing for instance.
 * **Easily extensible**, without touching the core.
 Several extensions are provided, such as [tools.namespace](https://github.com/clojure/tools.namespace#reloading-code-usage) integration and inferred dependency graphs.

-You like it?
-Feel free to use it.
-Don't like it?
-The original mount is great!

-## Version 2.x

-Version 2.x is breaking with the 0.9.x versions.
-Version 2.0 introduced the ability to run multiple systems of states simultaneously.
-This was an opportunity to get rid of the excess, based on experience in several larger projects.
-It has become really "lite", especially the core, while providing an easy to understand extension point for more advanced features.
-[This blog post](http://www.functionalbytes.nl/clojure/mount/mount-lite/2016/12/10/mount-lite-2.html) explains what has changed in version 2.0 in detail, and why.

-Version 0.9.x will still be maintained, and can be found under the [1.x branch](https://github.com/aroemers/mount-lite/tree/1.x).

 ## Getting started

 Add `[functionalbytes/mount-lite "2.1.2"]` or `functionalbytes/mount-lite {:mvn/version "2.1.2"}` to your dependencies and make sure Clojars is one of your repositories.